 + Overall features (especially the SL trim) and above-average interior quality

-+ Large legroom – headroom and cargo capacity despite
++ Large legroom – headroom and cargo capacity despite its size

 + Exterior design looks fresh, despite its age

 – Old looking infotainment system

 – The dashboard is aging well but looks older than the competition